Thomas Blakiston: Early life and career

-Born in Lymington, Hampshire, Blakiston was the son of Major John Blakiston.
+Born in Lymington, Hampshire, Thomas Blakiston was the son of Major John Blakiston.
 His grandfather was Sir Matthew Blakiston, 2nd Baronet Blakiston.
 His mother Jane was the daughter of Reverend Thomas Wright, Rector of Market Bosworth, Leicestershire.

 Blakiston explored western Canada with the Palliser Expedition between 1857 and 1859.
-Mount Blakiston, the highest point in Waterton Lakes National Park was named for him in 1858.
+Mount Blakiston, the highest point in Waterton Lakes National Park, was named for him in 1858.
 In 1861, he traveled up the Yangtze River in China, going further than any Westerner before him.
 He spent the next part of his life in Japan and became one of the major naturalists in that country.
 Blakiston was the first person to notice that animals in Hokkaidō, Japan's northern island, were related to northern Asian species, whereas those on Honshū to the south were related to those from southern Asia.
 The Tsugaru Strait between the two islands was therefore established as a zoogeographical boundary, and became known as "Blakiston's Line".
 Blakiston collected an owl specimen in Hakodate, Japan in 1883.
 This was later described by Henry Seebohm and named Blakiston's fish owl.

 He moved to the United States in 1885.